softwarelanguageslab/maf/README.md

 # Goal

 The goal of this artefact is to experiment with abstract machines and language semantics.
 Currently, the artefact's implementation is focused towards experiments with modular analyses.
+These are build according to the ModX technique.
+A comparison on how our ModF analysis compares to a well-known AAM-style analysis is described [here](docs/AAM.md).

 Additionally, semantics for R5RS Scheme are present.
+Note that the semantics of our implementation may deviate from the R5RS specification at certain points; these have been described [here](docs/INCOMPATIBILITIES.md).

 For more information on the incremental analyses that are currently developed using MAF, see [here](code/shared/src/main/scala/maf/modular/incremental/README.md).